harvester/docs/docs/rancher/csi-driver.md

 ### Upgrade RKE2

-You can upgrade the CSI driver by upgrading RKE2 using the Rancher UI.
+To upgrade the CSI driver, use the Rancher UI to upgrade RKE2.
+Ensure the new RKE2 version supports/bundled with the updated CSI driver version.

 1. Go to **☰** > **Cluster Management**.